PeteBird/infra_checks/README.md

 # infra_checks
-This repo contains some reaaaaal basic scripts I sometimes use to do rudimentary infrastructure validations.
+This repo contains some reaaaaal basic scripts I sometimes use to perform various rudimentary infrastructure validations.